kevinrenskers/mixedcase.nl/content/articles/2020-06-23-wwdc-review.md

 [App Clips](https://developer.apple.com/app-clips/) are a much bigger new feature, and something I am quite interested in.
 I think it's a really good addition to iOS.

-I really like the addition of the addition of privacy "nutrition labels" on the App Store, giving an overview of exactly what personal data is stored and tracked by each app.
+I really like the addition of privacy "nutrition labels" on the App Store, giving an overview of exactly what personal data is stored and tracked by each app.
 Apple's stance of user privacy is definitely a huge reason why I am still an Apple fan, even with all the negative things going on.

 And oh my god, finally there is a search field on the Emoji keyboard!
 A lot of good changes, a really good WWDC for iOS and iPadOS.